telerik/blazor-docs/components/drawer/overview.md

 ## Data Binding

 The Blazor Drawer requires a data source so that it can display items to the user.
 To provide a data source, use the `Data` property.
-[Read more about the Blazor Drawer data binding]({%slug drawer-data-binding%})
+[Read more about the Blazor Drawer data binding]({%slug drawer-data-binding%}).

 ## Navigation